Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 ### Side use:

 - If only using a mask for the input, will apply the selected maximum scale to the target area.
+- I added two image generators.
+One simply using RGB sliders and a gradient generator which can also make circular patterns while outputting a mask, to make vignetting easy.

 Note: